The PCAL6524 is a 24-bit general purpose I/O expander that provides remote I/O expansion for

 disturbing the other interrupt events.
 Also, switch debounce hardware is

 At power-on, the I/Os are configured as inputs.
-However, the system master can enable the
+However, the system controller can enable the

 I/Os as either inputs or outputs by writing to the I/O configuration bits.
 The data for

 each input or output is kept in the corresponding input or output register.
 The polarity

 of the Input Port register can be inverted with the Polarity Inversion register, saving

 external logic gates.
 Programmable pull-up and pull-down resistors eliminate the need